LCHoffman/pandas-challenge/README.md

 Data Frame Images - a PNG file with each data frame result

-PyCitySchools_starter: the file included in the Homework folder.
-No work was done within this file.
+PyCitySchools_starter: originally included in the homework download, this file was deleted.

 District Summary: This file uses the provided CSV files to create a summary table describing the total schools, students and budget in the district.
 It also describes the overall percent of students passing math, reading and both courses, including average scores in each.
 The District Summary Dataframe will be the only display at the bottom of the notebook.